SECRETS OF THE DEAD: Hannibal In The Alps

 - It took nine days to reach the high top of the mountain.
 On the climb, donkeys carried 220 pounds of hay, enough food to feed one horse for 20 days.
 But the numerous horses as well as the appetites of the elephants meant that food supplies quickly ran out.
 Many men and animals died on the final leg over the pass.

 - Hannibal rested his army for a few days at key points along the route.
 The experts find evidence of the army’s presence in a distressed layer of soil which contained extremely high levels of compounds normally found in horse manure—indicating a large number of horses spent time there.

 - Hannibal crossed the Alps with 37 African war elephants.
 The film visits an elephant trainer who shows how they might have been controlled, and a 1959 experimental archaeological test of an elephant crossing the Alps indicates they were able to cross the rocky terrain.

 - Hannibal’s elite cavalry was led by the Numidians, and these riders and their horses were an essential part of Hannibal’s victories.
 The riders were lightly clad and famously rode without saddles or bridles.
 A horse trainer shows us the methods these cavalrymen used to control their horses.

 - Prior to climbing the mountains, one of the major obstacles in Hannibal’s path was the River Rhone, the largest European river emptying into the Mediterranean.
 Once across the river, the army was attacked by Celtic tribesman at the gorge and suffered huge losses.
 Mountaineers show us this path and how the attack may have occurred.

 Watch On Your Schedule:

-This episode is available to stream on demand with KPBS Passport, video streaming for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+This episode is on demand with KPBS Passport, a benefit for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn how to activate your benefit now.